Engineers' Society of Western Pennsylvania

 3B: Finding Hope: Remediation and Redevelopment in Struggling Steelton Borough

-Session Chair: Jarrad Minnich and Jill Gaito
+Session Chairs: Jarrad Minnich and Jill Gaito

 Steelton Borough is an economically depressed steel town south of Harrisburg City.
 A struggling steel mill, lack of commercial development, a largely empty downtown, and blight left the Borough overlooked by traditional developers.
 Drawing on Steelton’s tenacious attitude and significant EPA brownfields funding, the Borough successfully remediated a six-acre downtown site sitting on a former steel mill canal.
 The result is The Steel Works–Steelton’s first multi-million dollar mixed-use development.
 Join the cast of characters who made The Steel Works a reality including the hometown developer, former borough manager, and brownfields consultants.
 This panel discussion will explore the challenges of brownfields development in a small steel town with a significant environmental legacy and economic hardship.